forcepusher/Relay/README.md

 Networking as simple as it gets (for programmers though).

 Key priorities:
-1. Developer Experience - JSON data stream for developing, binary for shipping (JSON debug output on demand).
+1. Developer Experience - JSON data stream for developing.
+Binary for shipping (JSON debug output on demand).
 2. Portable & Cheap - Relay server runtime embedded in Unity package.
 No expensive setups, doubleclick-ready.
 3. Tests & Stability - Integration tests using the portable runtime for quick QA.
 Especially valuable for AI slop.